RedisGears/RedisGears/docs/cluster_support.md

 # Cluster Support

 **Notice** on oss cluster, before executing any gears function, you must send `REDISGEARS_2.REFRESHCLUSTER` command to all the shards so that all the shards will be aware of the cluster topology.
-Without this step, each shard will be act as a single oss instance.
+Without this step, each shard will act as a single oss instance.

 RedisGears-2.0 support cross shard operation on Redis cluster.
 This means that it is possible to call a function that will be invoke on another shard.
 We call such function a remote function.